abmoll/MakeChangeProject/README.md

 ### To run this program:

+Download the files from the abmoll/MakeChangeProject/src directory.

-In Git in the abmoll/MakeChangeProject/src directory, at a command prompt type java GiveChange.
+At a command prompt type java GiveChange.

 Enter the price of the item and the amount tendered.
 You will receive your change in bills and coins.